dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/rating_a_response.md

 ---
-title: Reviewing and rating responses
+title: Rating a response
-order: 2
+order: 5
 app_pages:
   - projectadmin-responses-index
   - projectadmin-responses-show
+redirect_from: /articles/screendoor/responses/reviewing_and_rating_responses.html
 ---

 To view an individual response page, click on the appropriate response from the "Responses" page.
 From an individual response page, you can review, rate, and comment on that response.